The Board’s Continuing Competence Programme

 The full CCP programme can be downloaded here.

 A psychologist who practises in a vocational scope must also be able to demonstrate competence in the knowledge and skills listed under that vocational scope.
-The Board have tried to avoid duplication as much as possible and therefore both scopes/parts should be referred to by those practitioners who hold a vocational scope.

 These competencies may be used in the assessment of initial qualifications for registration and scopes of practice, as standards in competency reviews and competence programmes, and/or in the Board’s processes for accrediting tertiary educational institutions.
 They should also serve as a guide to members of the profession.